ddeutils/ddedocs/docs/abstract/data_management/index.md

 - Data Cleansing: Regularly cleaning data to remove inaccuracies and inconsistencies.
 - Data Validation: Implementing processes to ensure data accuracy and reliability.

-### Data Integration and Transformation
+### Data Integration & Transformation

-This involves consolidating data from multiple sources into a single, unified view of the data.
+Consolidating data from multiple sources into a single, unified view of the data.
 It includes selecting appropriate data integration tools, defining data mapping and transformation rules, and establishing data synchronization and replication protocols.

+- ETL/ELT Processes
+- Batch and Stream Processing
+- Real-Time Data Integration
+- Data Transformation Techniques

 ### Data Lifecycle Management

-- Archiving and Retention: Implementing policies for data archiving and retention based on data usage and legal requirements.
+- **Archiving and Retention**: Implementing policies for data archiving and retention based on data usage and legal requirements.
-- Disposal: Securely disposing of data that is no longer needed.
+- **Disposal**: Securely disposing of data that is no longer needed.

 ### Data Security and Privacy